CITY OF SELMA RESPONSE TO THE COVID-19 PANDEMIC

-The City of Selma must cooperate with the Governor’s Stay at Home orders issued last week.
+The City of Selma continues to urge all residents and businesses to comply with the Governor’s Stay at Home orders.
 The City of Selma recognizes that many

 Those citizens who need assistance with food, transportation, or other necessities are encouraged to contact City Hall at (559) 891-2200 or the

 The City of Selma will also be taking the following preventative measures:

 City Hall (1710 Tucker St.) and Fire Administration (1711 Tucker St.) will be closed to the public.
 City staff will continue to report to work and conduct regular business.

 Fire Marshal, Building, and Planning services will still be available.
 For Building and Planning services contact the Building Department at (559) 891-2200 or (559) 891-2208.

 For fire inspections or plan submittal, the Fire Marshal can be reached at (559) 349-9118.

 Events on City-owned property are postponed.
 This includes events at Pioneer Village, Arts Center, and all City parks.
 City park amenities are closed;

 the City of Selma still encourages its residents to go outdoors for exercise purposes; however, residents who choose to do so should maintain 6 feet of social distancing at